s-ccs/FreeViewingMSCOCO/README.md

 TODO :
 - [ ] Update wiki with instructions
 - [ ] Setup the 5th monitor for eye test 👻
+- [ ] Recheck the environment.yaml and requirements.txt packages in the lab